-The factor map $\phi$ given in \cite{balltwo} is also {\em{finitary}}; that is, $\phi$ is continuous when $\{0,1, \dots, d-1\}^{\Z}$ is endowed with the product topology.
+The factor map $\phi$ given in \cite{balltwo} is also \textit{finitary}; that is, $\phi$ is continuous on a set of measure one, when $\{0,1,\ldots, d-1\}^{\Z}$ is endowed with the product topology.
 Keane and Smorodinsky improved on results of Ornstein by producing explicit finitary factors between Bernoulli shifts.
-We refer the interested reader to the original papers of Keane and Smorodinsky \cite{keanea},\cite{keaneb}, and the recent survey article on finitary codes by Serafin \cite{MR2306207}.
+We refer the interested reader to the original papers of Keane and Smorodinsky \cite{keanea,keaneb} and the recent survey article on finitary codes by Serafin \cite{MR2306207}.

-Finally, we also mention the forthcoming work of Angel, Holroyd and Soo \cite{AHS} concerning monotone deterministic functions of Poisson point processes on finite volumes.
-In particular, if $\lambda > \lambda'$ and $X$ is a Poisson point process of intensity $\lambda$ on $[0,1]$, that article provides a necessary and sufficient condition on $(\lambda, \lambda')$ for the existence of a monotone deterministic map $\phi:\XX \to \XX$ such that $\phi(X)$ is a Poisson point process on $[0,1]$ of intensity $\lambda'$.
+Finally, we also mention the work of Angel, Holroyd and Soo \cite{AHS} concerning monotone deterministic functions of Poisson point processes on finite volumes.
+In particular, if $\lambda> \lambda'$, and $X$ is a Poisson point process of intensity $\lambda$ on $[0,1]$, that article provides a necessary and sufficient condition on $(\lambda, \lambda')$ for the existence of a monotone deterministic map $\phi\dvtx\XX\to \XX$ such that $\phi(X)$ is a Poisson point process on $[0,1]$ of intensity $\lambda'$.